CyborgMaster/ftb-monster-config/README.md

 TODO:
 --------------------------------------------------------------------------
+* Remove /back server command
+* Remove Titanium Bucket with bans instead of 0 (makes a shovel)
+* Remove Tinker's Construct tools with bans (makes a shovel)
+* have recipie for iridium tools include proper nbt data
 * Fix GregTech unification targets

 To Remove:
 --------------------------------------------------------------------------
 * Diamond Dolly - crashes when trying to put down barrel
+* Ability to make ederium with the induction smelter (then you need an upgraded blast furnace to get it)
+* Essence seeds - or at least the way to get them from grass
+* Rainbow trees - maybe (too many golden apples)

 Commands to generate and apply diff file
 --------------------------------------------------------------------------